RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring/centos-rhel-7-firewall.md

 iptables system).
 The default configuration assigns the network interfaces to the **public** zone and blocks all ports, except 22 (SSH).

-Redis Enterprise Software (RES) installation on CentOS / RHEL 7 automatically creates two firewalld system services:
+Redis Enterprise Software (RS) installation on CentOS / RHEL 7 automatically creates two firewalld system services:

 - A service named **redislabs**, which includes all ports and